-Play Equipment Transfer System
+Play Equipment Transfer System and ADA Accessibility

 The photo on the right is an example of a play equipment transfer system.
 2010 ADA Standard 1008.3, Transfer Systems, states, "Where transfer systems are provided to connect to elevated play components, transfer systems shall comply with [Standard] 1008.3."
 Transfer systems include transfer platforms, supports, and steps.